PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

 [cover]
 relative = false
 image = "https://ucarecdn.com/56b33a54-dce7-4c6e-898a-c49121f44a63/priscilla-du-preez-ukZazKwQpec-unsplash.jpg"
-alt = "Dried flowers and herb surround a skin care product"
+alt = "Dried flowers and herbs surround a skin care product"
 +++
 A good herb garden has herbs that can be used in cooking and herbs that can be used as traditional medicine.
 A lot of these same herbs can also be used in the spa (or bathroom of course).
 Check out these herbs for some inspiration: